-The Faculty has set the following guidelines for eligibility for studying abroad.
-Students should:
+The Faculty has set the following guidelines for eligibility for studying abroad:

 - A student may not end the semester prior to studying abroad with an incomplete (I) or a deferred exam (X) on her record.
-Even if she has already been accepted to study abroad she may be required to withdraw from her program and assume all financial consequences.
+Even if she has already been accepted to a study abroad program, she may be required to withdraw from her study abroad program and assume all financial consequences.

 Evaluating Your Goals

 Studying abroad can be a rewarding and significant part of one's undergraduate education.
 It is not, however, for everyone, and no one should embark upon it without careful consideration.
 Before you begin to plan in earnest, candidly assess your personal and academic goals and state of mind.

 - What do you hope to get out of the time you spend abroad?

 - How exactly will your education be furthered by study abroad?

 - Will studying abroad for a semester or a year be beneficial for your academic and personal plans?